xvjau/post/leituras.md

  - To PLOT means to navigate through the dangerous terrain of story and when confronted by a dozen branching possibilities to choose the correct path.
 Plot is the writer’s choice of events and their design in time.
  - CLASSICAL DESIGN means a story built around an active protagonist who struggles against primarily external forces of antagonism to pursue his or her desire, through continuous time, within a consistent and causally connected fictional reality, to a closed ending of absolute, irreversible change.
  - Story is a metaphor for life.
 It takes us beyond the factual to the essential.
 Therefore, it’s a mistake to apply a one-for-one standard from reality to story.
+ - Americans are escapees from prisons of stagnant culture and rigid class who crave change.
+We change and change again, trying to find what, if anything, works.
+After weaving the trillion-dollar safety net of the Great Society, we're now shredding it.
+The Old World, on the other hand, has learned through centuries of hard experience to fear such change, that social transformations inevitably bring war, famine, chaos.
+ - The cause of this worldwide epidemic is simple and clear; the source of all clichés can be traced to one thing and one thing alone: The writer does not know the world of his story.
+ - A story’s SETTING is four-dimensional -- Period, Duration, Location, Level of Conflict.
+ - The world of a story must be small enough that the mind of a single artist can surround the fictional universe it creates and come to know it in the same depth and detail that God knows the one He created.
+ - The function of STRUCTURE is to provide progressively building pressures that force characters into more and more difficult dilemmas where they must make more and more difficult risk-taking choices and actions, gradually revealing their true natures, even down to the unconscious self.
+The function of CHARACTER is to bring to the story the qualities of characterization necessary to convincingly act out choices.
+Put simply, a character must be credible: young enough or old enough, strong or weak, worldly or naive, educated or ignorant, generous or selfish, witty or dull, in the right proportions.
+Each must bring to the story the combination of qualities that allows an audience to believe that the character could and would do what he does.
+ - The source of all art is the human psyche's primal, prelinguistic need for the resolution of stress and discord through beauty and harmony, for the use of creativity to revive a life deadened by routine, for a link to reality through our instinctive, sensory feel for the truth.
+ - Life on its own, without art to shape it, leaves you in confusion and chaos, but aesthetic emotion harmonizes what you know with what you feel to give you a heightened awareness and a sureness of your place in reality.
+In short, a story well told gives you the very thing you cannot get from life: meaningful emotional experience.
+In life, experiences become meaningful with reflection in time.
+In art, they are meaningful now, at the instant they happen.
+ - STORYTELLING is the creative demonstration of truth.
+ - The Controlling Idea is the purest form of a story's meaning, the how and why of change, the vision of life the audience members carry away into their lives.

 2019-08-18 [The Age of the Essay, by Paul Graham](http://www.paulgraham.com/essay.html)